KhronosGroup/Khronosdotorg/api/vulkan/resources.md

 * [Rust](https://github.com/vulkano-rs/vulkano) - Rust wrapper around the Vulkan API
 * [SharpVk](https://github.com/FacticiusVir/SharpVk) - C#/.NET Bindings for Vulkan, with NuGet package.
 * [SharpVulkan](https://github.com/jwollen/SharpVulkan) - C# bindings for the Vulkan graphics API, used by the Xenko game engine.
+* [Silk.NET](https://github.com/Ultz/Silk.NET) - a collection of bindings for OpenGL, OpenAL, and Vulkan among many other APIs.
+Works with C# and F#
 * [VulkanSharp](https://github.com/mono/VulkanSharp) - C# / .NET binding for the Vulkan API.